tomikmar/tm-linux-setup/docs/win11.md

   * wsl --list -v

+## Additional non-admin user configuration

-# Review above for new user
+  * Review above for a new user
+  * Remove apps from start menu